Dealing With Cash Flow Problems

 Hidden sources of finance

-Most medical and wellness business owners immediately think of the bank or loans when they’re short of money.
+Most business owners immediately think of the bank or loans when they’re short of money.
 But there are many more resources you can tap before you ask for that loan or draw on a line of credit.
 You can often free up funds from within your business by re-examining your business systems, and these funds might in themselves be sufficient for your immediate needs.

 To free up funds from within your business, you could look closely at the following.

 Your assets include accounts receivable, inventory, pre-paid expenses, vehicles, plant and equipment and property.
 Each of these is a possible source of funds.

 Are you letting some customers have the free use of your money for months?
 This is a common occurrence in businesses where the owner is so busy operating the business and helping customers that they don’t pay enough attention to basic business procedures.
 Many customers will take advantage of this ‘free money’.
 But your business is not to be a free bank.

 - Get paid at the time of service.

 - Get invoices out promptly.
 Become efficient at getting invoices out early – after all, this is your future cash flow.

 - Send the invoice with the service, and date the invoice from the day the service was completed rather than following the standard ‘last day of the month’ date for invoices.
 The earlier the invoice date, the earlier your chances of getting paid.